-There are no references of REITs in Colombia, allowing a comparison of the long-term profitability with other market indices.
+There is not a REITs industry in Colombia with available data that enables a comparison of the long-term profitability with other market indices.
 Therefore, the United States market has been taken as the benchmark to assess this type of vehicles' risk-return performance over time.